AditModi/hashnode-github/cm4cewhe8000r09l4c2mq2pmo.md

     Learn about transformative services, from Graviton-powered workloads to advancements in generative AI.

 2. **Hands-on Experiences**:
-    Dive into lab sessions and hackathons to solve real-world problems using AWS services.
+    Dive into lab sessions and gamedays to solve real-world problems using AWS services.

 3. **Partner Expo**:
     Explore solutions and innovations from AWS partners in areas like security, AI, and modernization.

-4. **Live Demos and Launches**:
+4. **Live Keynotes and Launches**:
     Discover newly launched features and see them in action.

 5. **Certification Opportunities**: